lelylan/simple-oauth2/README.md

 Simple OAuth2 accepts an object with the following valid params.

 * `client` - required object with the following properties:
   * `id` - Service registered client id.
+When required by the [spec](https://tools.ietf.org/html/rfc6749#appendix-B) this value will be automatically encoded.
 Required.
   * `secret` - Service registered client secret.
+When required by the [spec](https://tools.ietf.org/html/rfc6749#appendix-B) this value will be automatically encoded.
 Required.
   * `secretParamName` - Parameter name used to send the client secret.
 Default to **client_secret**.
   * `idParamName` - Parameter name used to send the client id.
 Default to **client_id**.